kjnodes/namada-node-monitoring/README.md

 ## Dashboard contents

-The Grafana dashboard is organized into three main sections:
+The Grafana dashboard is organized into two main sections:

 ### 1. kjnodes Namada Services